 This clustering approach uses statistical models to group similar data points into clusters.
 The goal is to find a model to explain the observed data as a mixture of different probability distributions.
 The number of distributions and their parameters are estimated using a maximum likelihood or Bayesian approach.

-Poisson distributions, a mixture of exponential distributions, t-distributions, and a few others can also be used to form clusters in a model-based setting.
+Poisson distributions, a mixture of exponential distributions, t-distributions, and a few others can also form clusters in a model-based setting.
 Though, it depends on the type of data in the picture.
 Some of the most common applications of model-based clustering include image segmentation, gene expression analysis, and customer segmentation.

 Imagine a crowded city with people gathering in specific areas (like parks, theatres, restaurants, etc.) based on their interests.
 For example, foodies might gather in a neighborhood known for its restaurants.